 - You talked to some math majors and they told you that all the serious math majors take 216.
 Sigh.
 Many strong majors and future mathematicians start in 215, and sometimes they even start in 103.
 Math majors can give good advice, but it is based on their own experience and it may not be applicable to you.
 Other advisers have a broader perspective and their advice is also worth considering.
 Don’t confuse fast thinking with deep thinking.
 Real math majors make up their own minds and hardly ever listen to advice, and sometimes it works out just as planned and sometimes they have regrets.
 Enthusiasm is good, but so is realism and flexibility.
 Think about all the information available to you as you make your preliminary decisions, and be ready to adjust as you learn more in the first few weeks of the semester if necessary.

 - You have quite a bit of experience with proofs from independent reading or university-level analysis courses you took in high school or from extracurricular activities like math camp.
 Many of the topics for the course are already familiar to you.
 Maybe you should start at the 300-level instead?
 Try the Sample Problems.
 If you know how to do these problems already, then skipping 216 might be reasonable, although it is rare.
 Even if you have seen these ideas before, most people can still learn quite a bit from contemplating them further.
 Incoming students often over-estimate their mathematical knowledge and it is difficult to know what you don’t know.
-If after trying the sample problems you still feel the same way, you will need to talk to the departmental representative or to the 216 instructors and convince them as well.
+If after trying the sample problems you still feel the same way, you will need to talk to the Director of Undergraduate Studies or to the 216 instructors and convince them as well.
 First-year students can sign up for 300-level courses only with permission from the department.